 Section 236 Preservation: This program serves as a centralized processing model for the majority of Section 236 preservation activity through Recap.
 Section 236 property owners and purchasers will no longer submit applications to the Multifamily Hub or Program Center.
 This modification of HUD’s current Section 236 transaction procedures is designed to streamline how Section 236 prepayment applications and related requests are processed, and to assign dedicated staff to oversee the complex work involved in these transactions.
 For more information visit the 236 Preservation web page.

 Senior Preservation Rental Assistance Contracts (SPRAC): The Section 202 Supportive Housing for the Elderly Act of 2010, signed into law in January 2011, authorizes HUD to provide SPRACs with 20-year terms to prevent displacement of elderly residents of certain projects assisted under HUD’s Section 202 Supportive Housing for the Elderly program in the case of refinancing or recapitalization and to further preserve and maintain affordability of Section 202 Direct Loan projects.
 The purpose of SPRACs is to prevent displacement of income-eligible elderly residents of Section 202 Direct Loan properties with original interest rates of 6% or less in the case of refinancing or recapitalization.
 SPRAC is an important preservation tool for affordable multifamily properties.
-Note: The SPRAC program has completed, however, the information is still available on the SPRAC web page.
+Note: The SPRAC program has completed.
+For historial information email us at email@example.com.

 The Weaver Federal Building, 451 7th Street, SW, Room 6230 Washington, DC 20410

 Telephone: (202) 708-0001 | Fax #1: (202) 708-5755 | Fax #2: (202) 401-2994